 You will then come to the video production page…believe me this takes all of 10 seconds to produce!

-Choose you colour scheme, pick the Top Line and bottom Line and you’re done!
+Choose your colour scheme, pick the Top Line and Bottom Line and you’re done!
 After doing that you can preview the video, but it’s so simple I’ll just go on to ‘Place Order‘

 The one on the left is the video processing, the one next to it was a video I did 5 days ago. (note the typo in the image below…Flexipress?
 Where did that come from? it’s Flixpress of course!)